diegotuzi/diegotuzi.github.io/_posts/2021-05-24-unicas-electromagneticCompatibility_teaching1.md

 author: dt
 tag: "Teaching activities for academic courses"
 ---
-#### Teaching activity for ""Electromagnetic Compatibility: Modelling and Measurements" course
+#### Teaching activity for "Electromagnetic Compatibility: Modelling and Measurements" course
 ##### University of Cassino and Southern Lazio

 At the end of my master degree thesis, I introduced my thesis work to students of the course "Electromagnetic Compatibility: Modelling and Measurements" held by Prof. Domenico Capriglione during the Academic Year 2020/2021.
 It was an interesting experience and I was really happy to explain my thesis work and to answer to the student's questions.